Excel Formula to Find Duplicates in One Column (8 Easy Ways)

 Use COUNTIF Function to Find Duplicates Along with 1st Occurrence

-In this formula, the COUNTIF function returns the number of counts for each name and by using the logical operator, we have looked for the counts that are greater than 1.
-Thus we can identify the duplicates by looking for the boolean value ‘TRUE’ only.
+The COUNTIF function returns the number of counts for each name (second argument).
+The logical operator checks for counts that are greater than 1.

 Read More: Find Duplicates in Two Columns in Excel